liyu95/signal_comparison/data_from_NA12878_Human_Chr21/README.md

 ### [note]: these simulated signals are generated and stored in 'signal_sim_DS1.0/' and 'signal_sim_DS1.5/', respectively.

-# part 2: re-warp simulated signals
+# Part 2: re-warp simulated signals
 After the simulated signals are generated, we "re-warp" them to the same length as the raw signal, which faciliated the downstream analysis.

 To "re-warp" the 1st signal onto the 2nd signal (denoted as 'pivot' signal), please follow the below instructions: